humhub/documentation/docs/admin/security.md

 ```

 Key should be a valid regular expression, and value - error message.
-To localize error message you have to define a new message file with one of the following paths:
+To localize error message you have to define a new message file with the following path pattern:

-- `protected/config/messages/<language>/UserModule.custom.php`
+`protected/config/messages/<language>/UserModule.custom.php`
-- `protected/humhub/modules/user/messages/<language>/custom.php`

 Web Security Configuration
 ---------------------